 I dismissed that nudge soon after, as anxiety took over, knowing full well I had a sick daughter at home counting the minutes until I returned.

-I raced hurriedly to the check out and groaned at the long line I now had to stand in, as my stress level increased tenfold.
+I raced hurriedly to the checkout and groaned at the long line I now had to stand in, as my stress level increased tenfold.
 As I waited in angst, I heard the sound again… only the fierceness had climaxed to a thunderstorm of screams.
 This little girl had spiraled out to that place of no return.
 I peered over the crowded lines of people to find where this mom was managing the battle.
 I couldn’t see her, but I knew the direction the howls were coming from, and my heart sunk with sadness for my Conrad.
-I could tell from the cluster of dialogue that she was trying to get checked out fast as her girl had reach epic proportions of this meltdown.
+I could tell from the cluster of dialogue that she was trying to get checked out fast as her girl had reached epic proportions of this meltdown.
 The entire store could hear her, and my heart couldn’t take it anymore.

-I left my cart right there in the line, and walked down the check out hub toward the screeching and rumbling of the battle.
+I left my cart right there in the line and walked down the check out hub toward the screeching and rumbling of the battle.
 I found the mom, attempting to control her daughter with one arm and pay the cashier with another… while her baby boy sat in the cart smiling.
 The girl had now gotten physically out of control and was hitting and kicking with all her might, as this precious mom looked desperate to get the hell out of this mess- but couldn’t because all of her attention was now in trying to control her daughter.
 The cashier and countless onlookers just stared in silence.